andr-ew/rpls/README.md

 ## additional params

-a few more params can be accessed via the params menu:
+a few more params can be accessed exclusively in the params menu:

+### rate

-- **rate / slew:** slew of all rate controls. note: higher values can cause artifacts in the buffer when modulating **rate rec**, these can sometimes get a little loud.
+- **slew:** slew of all rate controls. note: higher values can cause artifacts in the buffer when modulating **rate rec**, these can sometimes get a little loud.
-- **rate / ~:** momentary pitch wobble
+- **~:** momentary pitch wobble

+### clock

-- **clock / fade:** crossfade time for tapehead jumps. this has a particular effect on texture for very fast clock speeds.
+- **fade:** crossfade time for tapehead jumps. this has a particular effect on texture for very fast clock speeds.
-- **clock / reset:** instantly jump to the next buffer. this can be useful for aligning the phase of rpls' clock with a synchronous input signal.
+- **reset:** instantly jump to the next buffer. this can be useful for aligning the phase of rpls' clock with a synchronous input signal.

+### input

-- **input / routing:** stereo/mono input setting
+- **routing:** stereo/mono input setting
-- **input / pan:** pan the input signal. effectively sets the width of the ping-pong effect.
+- **pan:** pan the input signal. effectively sets the width of the ping-pong effect.

+### output

-- **output / routing:** the 'split' mode turns rpls into a dual mono effect. play heads 1 & 2 will be sent individually out of norns outs L & R for independent external processing
+- **routing:** the 'split' mode turns rpls into a dual mono effect. play heads 1 & 2 will be sent individually out of norns outs L & R for independent external processing

+### filter

-- **filter / state:** disables the the lowpass filter. useful if you want to use rpls with external filters rather than the internal one.
+- **state:** disables the the lowpass filter. useful if you want to use rpls with external filters rather than the internal one.